 - 1/4 tsp. vanilla extract

-- Whisk together all of the dry ingredients in a large mixing bowl until well combined.
+- Whisk together all of the dry ingredients in a mixing bowl until no lumps remain.

-- Add a 1/4 cup of the batter to the pan at a time and cook until bubbles form on the top surface and then flip over to cook on the other side.
-They should cook for 3 – 4 minutes on each side.
+- Add 1/4 cup of the batter to the pan at a time.
+Cook until bubbles form on the top surface, then flip over to cook on the other side, cooking for about 3 – 4 minutes per side.